mearlboro/Synch.Live/setup/README.md

 Then, for each Raspberry Pi in the system (headset or observer) that needs to be deployed:

-1. Install Raspberry Pi OS Lite onto the SD card.
+1. Install Raspberry Pi OS onto the SD card.
 On Linux, plug the SD card in and find the device name by running `sudo fdisk -l`.
 Downloading the [iso](https://www.raspberrypi.com/software/operating-systems/) and use `dd` to write the OS to disk, e.g.

         pv 2021-01-11-raspios-buster-armhf-lite.img | sudo dd of=/dev/sdb

+On both observer and hats we prefer Raspberry Pi OS Lite, but you may want to install the full graphical version of the OS on the observer if you're just getting started.

 2. After the imaging is complete, make sure SD card is mounted.
 Two partitions are expected: `boot` and `rootfs`.
 You can check this by running `lsblk`, and you should see something like this: